Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And you'll pay in three ways:

-You can do what I do, and bring along your roomiest but still lightweight backpacking tent, the Hubba Hubba two-person tent with rain fly and footprint:
+You can do what I do, and bring along your roomiest but still lightweight backpacking tent, an MSR two-person tent with rain fly and footprint:

 The double doors make it easy for one person to slip out for a midnight trip to the bathroom without disturbing the other camper.